Stain

 From a copy of "Decorative Patterns of the Ancient world," by Sir Flinders Petrie.

 A stain is a discoloration that can be clearly distinguished from the surface, material, or medium it is found upon.
 They are caused by the chemical or physical interaction of two dissimilar materials.
 Accidental staining may make materials appear used, degraded or permanently unclean.
 Intentional staining is used in biochemical research, and for artistic effect, such as in wood staining, rust staining and stained glass.

 Types

-There can be intentional stains (such as wood stains or paint), indicative stains (such as food coloring dye, and staining, the use of one or more substances to enhance visibility of samples in a microscope or other imaging device.
+There can be intentional stains (such as wood stains or paint), indicative stains (such as food coloring dye), and staining, the use of one or more substances to enhance the visibility of samples in a microscope or other imaging device.
 Numerous naturally occurring stains exist, such as rust on iron and a patina on bronze, as do accidental stains such as from ketchup and oil on fabrics and other materials.

 Different types of material can be stained by different substances, and stain resistance is an important characteristic in modern textile engineering.